stewones/fullstack-windows/README.md

 # fullstack-windows
-A list of things to develop on Windows
+> A curated list of things to do before develop on Windows

+- Windows
+	- Create USB and install
+	- Update Windows
+	- Updade drivers

+- Tools
+  - Git
+  - Heroku toolbelt
+  - Visual Studio Code